DataUbong/alx-system_engineering-devops/0x01-shell_permissions/README.md

-Task 6: Adding permission to owner, group owner and user read permission on hello file
+Task 7: Script that execute permission to owner, group owner and user